Chrisherr1/WebWeavr/README.md

         ↓
   reconController
         ↓
-  reconService (runs all modules in parallel)
+  reconService (runs all modules one by one)
         ↓
   pipeline: aggregate → resolve → enrich
         ↓